Removing the steering wheel

 Set the steering wheel to the position corresponding to the straight-line movement of the car.

-Remove the decorative steering wheel cover by removing its holders from the holes in the contact plate of the switch horn
+Remove the decorative steering wheel cover by taking out its holders from holes of the contact plate of the horn switch

 Disconnect the wire tips from the contact plate